 In Thimphu we will stay in a local hotel.

 Today we will have a day in Thimphu for sightseeing.
-We will have an included city tour from our local guides, including the Changangkha Temple, Memorial Chorten and the Takin Reserve, and there will also be plenty of time for free exploration and visiting the Thimphu markets.
+We will have an included city tour from our local guides, including the Changangkha Temple, Memorial Chorten and the Takin Reserve.

 In the morning we will drive to the old capital Punakha, via the Dochu La Pass at 3050m, where we will stop for a hot drink and to enjoy spectacular panoramic views of the Eastern Himalaya ranges.
 We will notice the change of climate and vegetation as we approach the low-lying Punakha at 1250m altitude.